 4 Google Analytics

-For purposes of designing and continuously optimising websites and apps that are appropriate to your needs, we use Google Analytics, a web analysis service of Google LLC, of 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA or, if you are a habitual resident of the European Economic Area (EEA) or Switzerland, Google Ireland Limited, of Gordon House, Barrow Street, Dublin 4, Ireland (“Google”).
+For purposes of designing and continuously optimising websites that are appropriate to your needs, we use Google Analytics, a web analysis service of Google LLC, of 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA or, if you are a habitual resident of the European Economic Area (EEA) or Switzerland, Google Ireland Limited, of Gordon House, Barrow Street, Dublin 4, Ireland (“Google”).